URL vs URI: Key Difference Between URL and URI

 • Protocol: It is the first part of the URL.
 Here, the protocol name is Hypertext Transfer Protocol (HTTP).

 • http://www.domainname.com/: It is your domain name.
-It is also known as server id or the host.
+It is also known as the server ID or the host.

-• /folder-name/: It indicates that the website page referenced in “filed” in a given folder on the webserver.
+• /folder-name/: It indicates that the website page referenced is “filed” in a given folder on the webserver.

-• web-page-file-name.htm: It is actually a web page file name.
-The “.htm” is an extension for the HTML file, which shows that it is a static web page.
-File names can have different extensions or it is depend on how you have set up a web server.
+• web-page-file-name.htm: It is actually a web page file name. “.htm” is an extension for the HTML file, which shows that it is a static web page.
+File names can have different extensions, or it depends on how you set up a web server.
 There could be no extension at all, and the URL could end with a slash line (/).

 Example of URL